S3 / Client / head_bucket

 The name of the location where the bucket will be created.

-For directory buckets, the AZ ID of the Availability Zone where the bucket is created.
-An example AZ ID value is usw2-az1.
+For directory buckets, the Zone ID of the Availability Zone or the Local Zone where the bucket is created.
+An example Zone ID value for an Availability Zone is usw2-az1.

 Note